webcrunch/tradingSystem/Readme.md

 - **Data Persistence**: Uses JSON for saving user, users item and trade data between sessions.

+## ✅ Projektstatus: Trading System

+ Completion of  the core business logic and user interaction features!
+Focusing on implementing robust data persistence.

+##### 🎉  Done (Completed Requirements)
+The following requirements have been implemented and validated:

+- User Management:

+  - User registration.✅

+  - User login.✅

+  - User logout.✅

+- Item Management:

+  - Create items for trade.✅

+  - Browse a list of other users' items.✅

+- Trade Requests & Handling:

+  - Request a trade for another user's item.✅

+  - View a list of sent trade requests.✅

+ - Cancel a sent trade request (only if the user is the sender).✅

+ - Browse received/pending trade requests.✅

+ - Accept a trade request (only if the user is the recipient).✅

+ - Deny a trade request (only if the user is the recipient).✅

+ - Browse completed (accepted/denied) requests. ✅

+#### Code Structure:

+Refactored and separated the monolithic Extra/Utils class into dedicated, single-responsibility classes (Menu, Display, FileHandler).

+#### 🚧 WIP (Work In Progress)
+These two tasks represent the final steps for project completion:

+Save to File (JSON): Implement the function within the FileHandler class to save all program data (User and Trade lists) to JSON files upon program exit.

+Read from File (JSON): Implement the function within the FileHandler class to load all program data from JSON files upon program startup.

 ## 🚀 How to Run

 1. **Requirements**: